How to improve your client relationship management in 2020?

 Step 1: Awareness

-It’s very hard to measure the direct result of sponsoring, partnerships or other awareness campaigns as they are aimed at long-term goals.
-If you don’t have the means for a wide-spread campaign, try to focus mainly on your target to become present at least in your industry.
-Try to define what they need or aspire to and provide it.
-The ultimate campaign in social media times is the viral one and however it’s hard to foresee what will stick, the viral campaigns are usually based on simple emotions.
-So you need to stand out, set your tone, and keep consistent.
-That way you make sure people will get to know you pretty well.
+It’s very hard to measure the direct result of sponsoring, partnerships, and other awareness campaigns – they are aimed at long-term goals.
+If you don’t have the means for a wide-spread campaign, try focusing primarily on your target.
+Your goal is to at least become recognisable in your industry.
+Everyone wants to achieve viral fame; while it’s hard to foresee the result of your campaign, the simple truth is that in social media, simple emotions track.
+Stand out, set your tone, and stay consistent.
+Make sure your customers feel a familiarity with you.

-Try doing crazy things, like Red Bull does.
+Try doing crazy things, like this campaign from Red Bull.

 Step 2.
 Acquisition

-After you’ve broken the ice, you make sure you keep in touch.
-Give people content they want to consume so that they won’t forget you.
+Once the ice has been broken, make sure you keep in touch.
+Give people content they want to consume to ensure they don’t forget about you.
 That’s why marketers are preaching quality content.
-It’s a crucial part of a successful marketing strategy.
-The substance.
+It’s a crucial part of a successful marketing strategy – its substance.

 In the world of online media, it’s best to get people to subscribe to your channels.
-For example, you can get people hooked by giving them educational materials they need.
+For example, you can get people hooked by providing them with quality educational materials.
 A good SEO strategy will go a long way.
-If you’ve got your audience’s needs defined and work well with search engines, you can find relevant audience.
+If you know your audience’s needs and understand search engines, you’ll have no problem finding customers.

 Step 3.
 Engagement

 At this point, you’ve probably noticed it’s hard to separate each step of customer lifecycle strategy.
-For it to work to your advantage, your activities should go simultaneously.
+In order for it to work, every part needs to be active at the same time.
 This is one of the traits of non-linear marketing.
-Your awareness campaign may lead directly to purchase, your sales might cause acquisition etc.
+Your awareness campaign may lead directly to purchases, your sales might cause acquisition etc.

-That’s why for you as a brand it’s getting harder to break through.
-However, you get more channels to get to customers.
+As a brand, you have to find a way around this phenomenon to break through.
+Your advantage is that there are more communication channels than ever.
 With social media, blogs, forums, review sites, you can be practically everywhere.
-The key is to provide content that your audience would want to interact with and that will encourage discussions or your product usage (like tutorials, webinars, live demos).
-Make sure you give it an educational or entertaining value.
+The key is to provide content that your audience would want to interact with and that’ll encourage discussions or product usage (like tutorials, webinars, live demos).
+Make sure you provide both educational and entertainment value.

-You think avocados are flat and boring?
+You think avocados are blandand boring?
 Well, Lidl UK added some game to them.

-Engagement doesn’t always mean a large scale.
+Engagement doesn’t always mean large scale.
 You can engage with people individually by inspiring them to take responsibility.
-Simple images are the most memorable, like in Guinness ad.
+Simple images are the most memorable, like in this Guinness ad.

 Step 4.
 Sales

-There’s a huge potential in online when it comes to sales strategies and it doesn’t apply only to ecommerce.
+Sales strategies bring with them countless opportunities – not just in ecommerce!
 75% of customers admit they use social media as a part of the buying process [source].
 In psychology, it’s called the social proof.
-We like to buy what others have.
-Either to live up to expectations or to simply make sure we spend money on something that’s been tested and is recommended by others.
-Active social community can inspire wider audiences to buy your products or services so keep up with social media.
+We like to buy what others have, either to live up to expectations or to simply make sure we spend money on something that’s been tried by others.
+An active social community can inspire wider audiences to buy your products or services – so keep up with social media!

-Make sure you cover all social media discussions whether it’s the review of your product, your competition or expressing a purchase intent.
+Make sure you cover all social media discussions, whether it’s a review of your product, your competition or an expression of a purchase intent.
 Using social listening, you can track all conversations from thousands of sources.
-All you do is simply set the keywords you want to look for, like your brand’s name, your competitors’ brands names, or any other phrase you find useful.
+All you have to do is simply set the keywords you want to look for – like your brand’s name.
 You will get the search results with mentions from all sources in one place.
-Joining these discussions can save you from social media crisis, keep the engagement, support retention, and of course turn into a sales opportunity.
+Joining these discussions can save you from social media crises, keep the engagement, support retention, and – of course – turn into a sales opportunity.

-Look how TELUS engaged with vulnerable competitor’s client.
+Look how TELUS engaged with a vulnerable competitor’s client.

 With social listening platforms, you can get your search from social media, blogs, forums, and review sites gathered and analysed.
-However, to get the process of answering to mentions even faster, you may want to check client relationship management systems, like SentiOne React.
+However, to get the process of answering mentions even faster, you may want to look into client relationship management systems, like SentiOne React.